 Step 2: Set the gas

 Once the clutch pedal is pushed down completely, gently press the gas pedal till the rev counter rises between 1000 and 2000 RPM.
 Revving the engine in this way is known as setting the gas.
 Setting the gas ensures the gearbox and engine are rotating at the same speed, which helps the vehicle move off smoothly without stalling.

-Callout: Did you know: If you are driving a newer diesel engined vehicle, you do not have to set the gas before moving off.
-In new diesel powered vehicles, raising the clutch pedal slowly when moving off will suffice.
-Using the same technique on an older petrol powered vehicle however, will often lead to the car stalling.
+Note: Did you know: If you are driving a newer diesel engined vehicle, you do not have to set the gas before moving off.
+In new diesel-powered vehicles, raising the clutch pedal slowly when moving off will suffice.
+Using the same technique on an older petrol-powered vehicle, however, will often lead to the car stalling.

 Step 3: Find the vehicle’s biting point